Lower Bounds for Electrical Reduction on Surfaces: Planar electrical transformations

-Let $\Sigma$ be an optimal sequence of medial electrical moves and tangle flips that reduces $\gamma$, and let $\gamma_i$ be the curve obtained by applying a prefix of $\Sigma$ up to and including the first medial electrical move.
-The minimality of $\Sigma$ implies that $\bar{X}(\gamma) = \bar{X}(\gamma')+1$.
-By Lemma~\ref{L:flip-monotonicity}, we can assume without loss of generality that the first medial electrical move in $\Sigma$ is neither $\arc01$ nor $\arc12$, and if this first medial electrical move is $1\arcto 0$ or $3\arcto 3$, the theorem immediately follows by induction.
+Consider an optimal sequence of electrical moves and tangle flips that tightens $\gamma$, and let $\gamma_i$ be the curve obtained by applying a prefix of the sequence up to and including the first electrical move.
+The minimality of the sequence implies that $\bar{X}(\gamma) = \bar{X}(\gamma')+1$.
+By Lemma~\ref{L:flip-monotonicity}, we can assume without loss of generality that the first electrical move in the sequence is neither $\arc01$ nor $\arc12$, and if this first electrical move is $1\arcto 0$ or $3\arcto 3$, the theorem immediately follows by induction.

 The only remaining move to consider is $\arc21$.
-Let $\overline{\gamma}$ denote the result of applying the same sequence of tangle flips to $\gamma$, but replacing the final $\arc21$ move with a $\arc20$ move, or equivalently, smoothing the vertex of $\gamma'$ left by the final $\arc21$ move.
-We immediately have $\bar{H}(\gamma) \le \bar{H}(\overline{\gamma}) + 1$.
-Because $\overline{\gamma}$ is a connected proper smoothing of $\gamma'$, Lemma~\ref{L:flip-smoothing} implies $\bar{X}(\overline{\gamma}) < \bar{X}(\gamma') = \bar{X}(\gamma)-1$.
-Finally, the inductive hypothesis implies that $\bar{X}(\overline{\gamma}) \ge \bar{H}(\overline{\gamma})$, which completes the proof. \end{proof}
+Let $\gamma^\circ$ denote the result of applying the same sequence of tangle flips to $\gamma$, but replacing the final $\arc21$ move with a $\arc20$ move, or equivalently, smoothing the vertex of $\gamma'$ left by the final $\arc21$ move.
+We immediately have $\bar{H}(\gamma) \le \bar{H}(\gamma^\circ) + 1$.
+Because $\gamma^\circ$ is a connected proper smoothing of~$\gamma'$, Lemma~\ref{L:flip-smoothing} implies $\bar{X}(\gamma^\circ) < \bar{X}(\gamma') = \bar{X}(\gamma)-1$.
+Finally, the inductive hypothesis implies that $\bar{X}(\gamma^\circ) \ge \bar{H}(\gamma^\circ)$, which completes the proof. \end{proof}

 \begin{lemma} $\bar{H}(\gamma) \ge \abs{\Defect(\gamma)}/2$ for every closed curve $\gamma$ on the sphere. \end{lemma}